All Things Stewart Springs

 included the Springs...

-...but even before the pandemic hit, forcing the initial closing of Stewart's bathhouse, the turnover in absentee 'owners' in January 2016 had already radically changed the place once its initial nine month de facto grace period had lapsed.
+...but even before the pandemic hit, forcing the initial closing of Stewart's bathhouse, the turnover in absentee 'owners' in January 2016 had already radically changed the place once its initial nine month de facto grace period lapsed.

 former longtime Springs volunteer